bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-04-testing.md

 What are the equivalence classes for *a program that loops until a "-1"  is entered, asking for the number of points on this scale; prints the appropriate letter grade (A-F), and then prints the average number of points when "-1" has been entered*?
 Let's call this program "Grading Scale Calculator"

-6. Define one test case for each equivalence class.
+7. Define one test case for each equivalence class.

-7. Manually test your test cases by runnig the "Grading Scale Calculator": `npm run gradingScale` (The sources of this program - [Command Line Interface](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/cliTools/gradingScale.js) and [Module](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/gradingScale.js) - are uglified JavaScript files - don't try to make sense of them).
+8. Manually test your test cases by runnig the "Grading Scale Calculator": `npm run gradingScale` (The sources of this program - [Command Line Interface](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/cliTools/gradingScale.js) and [Module](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/gradingScale.js) - are [uglified](https://www.npmjs.com/package/uglify-es) JavaScript files - don't try to make sense of them).
 Report on the results.

 ### White Box Tests / Path Coverage
-8. Examine the code for the program "Tax Time": [`cliTools/taxTime.js`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/cliTools/taxTime.js).
+9. Examine the code for the program "Tax Time": [`cliTools/taxTime.js`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/cliTools/taxTime.js).
 Draw a code graph of the main class.
 How many independent paths are there?

 9. What are the conditions that cause each of the paths to be taken?
 Draw up a table giving you an overview of the conditions.

 10. Define one test case for each path.

-11. Manually test them by running "Tax Time": `npm run taxTime`.
+11. Manually test the test cases by running "Tax Time": `npm run taxTime`.
 Report on your results.

 ### Refactoring
 12. *Plan* how you would refactor "Tax Time" to make it's functionalities testable with jest.
 Hint: You would need to separate underlaying functionalities from the view (the part where user interaction happens, or CLI), putting the underlaying functionalities into [`lib/taxTime.js`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/taxTime.js).
 But which methods should be in the [`lib/taxTime.js`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/taxTime.js) module?
 Which field variables do you need?